-At one tailgating tent that was front row near the finish line for the best views, the table was set with silver-plate dishes of shrimp, prime rib and other fancy foods.
+At one tailgating tent, the table was set with silver-plate dishes of shrimp, prime rib and other fancy foods.
 The table was decorated with an elaborate floral arrangement.
 It turns out that “family” has come every year since 1977 and worked their way up to the prime location through the years.

 At the other end of the spectrum, some tailgating spreads were far more basic with everyone bringing home cooked dishes like a regular old potluck.
 And one tent had a big bucket of KFC chicken!

 At Springdale Race Course, the gates open at 9:00 a.m. for all the race day fun even though the horse races don’t start until 1:30.
 Pre-race entertainment includes morning dog races, presentation of the Color Guard and the National Anthem.
 This year, the weather was perfect, and military parachute jumpers added to the excitement.